 What are the benefits of a Permanent Residence Permit in Germany?

 The main benefit of achieving permanent residence in Germany is more freedom.
 Freedom of movement, freedom of employment, freedom of worry.
-If you wish to change jobs or become self-employed, you can do so without worrying about your visa status.
-Unlike the temporary residence permits, which you get through any type of visa (except a tourist visa), you are no longer bound to a company or a specific job.
+If you wish to change jobs or become self-employed, you can do so without worrying about the status of your residence permit.

 Can you travel with your German Permanent Residence Permit?